Multiday User Equilibrium with Strategic Commuters

 \ARTICLEAUTHORS{ \AUTHOR{Minghui Wu} \AFF{University of Michigan} \AUTHOR{Yafeng Yin\footnote{Corresponding author: yafeng@umich.edu}} \AFF{University of Michigan} \AUTHOR{Jerome P. Lynch} \AFF{Duke University} }

-\ABSTRACT{ In the era of connected and automated mobility, commuters (connected drivers or automated vehicles) will possess strong computation capability and their travel decisions can be algorithmic and strategic.
-This paper investigates the day-to-day travel choice evolution of such strategic commuters who are capable of long-term planning and computation.
-We model the commute problem as a mean field game and examine the mean field equilibrium to derive the evolution of the network traffic flow pattern.
+\ABSTRACT{ In the era of connected and automated mobility, commuters will possess strong computation power, enabling them to strategically make sequential travel choices over a planning horizon.
+This paper investigates the multiday traffic patterns that arise from such decision-making behavior.
+In doing so, we frame the commute problem as a mean-field Markov game and introduce a novel concept of multiday user equilibrium to capture the steady state of commuters' interactions.
 The proposed model is general and can be tailored to various travel choices such as route or departure time.
-Under various conditions, we prove the existence and uniqueness of the day-to-day equilibrium traffic evolution pattern as well as its convergence to stationarity.
-Connection with traditional Wardropian equilibrium is established by examining the physical interpretation of the stationary solution. }
+We explore a range of properties of the multiday user equilibrium under mild conditions.
+The study reveals the fingerprint of user inertia on network flow patterns, causing between-day variations even at a steady state.
+Furthermore, our analysis establishes critical connections between the multiday user equilibrium and conventional Wardrop equilibrium.